lomash-relia/lomash-relia/README.md

 <h3 align="left">About Me <a href="https://www.linkedin.com/in/lomash-relia/" target="_blank"><img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="LinkedIn" height="15" width="20" /></a> </h3>

 I’m currently pursuing an M.Tech in Autonomous Systems and Machine Intelligence, fueled by a deep enthusiasm for robotics, artificial intelligence, and control systems.
-My motivation lies in tackling challenging problems through the integration of optimization techniques and deep learning with intelligent hardware and software systems.
+My motivation lies in tackling challenging problems through the integration of optimization techniques and modern deep learning with intelligent hardware and software systems.

 ---